0x6d69636b/windows_hardening/README.md

 | 2 | 🙀 Weak | Insufficient |
 | 1 | 😾 Bogus | Insufficient |

+### HardeningKitty Interface

+[ataumo](https://github.com/ataumo) build a web based interface for HardeningKitty.
+The tool can be used to create your own lists and provides additional information on the hardening settings.
+The [source code](https://github.com/ataumo/windows_hardening_interface) is under AGPL license and there is a [demo site](https://ataumo-photo.fr/windows_hardening_interface/).

 ### Last Update

 HardeningKitty can be used to audit systems against the following baselines / benchmarks: